AKROGIS/Observer/Observer/Protocol Specification V2.md

 		-	edit_at_start_reobserving - An optional boolean value that defaults to true.
 If true, then editor will be displayed when start observing button is pushed after stop observing
 		-	edit_prior_at_stop_observing - An optional boolean value that defaults to false.
 If true, then editor will be displayed for prior track log when done observing (stop observing or stop recording button)
 		-	edit_at_stop_observing - An optional boolean value that defaults to false.
 If true, then editor will be displayed when when done observing (stop observing or stop recording button)
+				-  Note: only one of edit_prior_at_stop_observing and edit_at_stop_observing should be set to true.
+If both are set to true, edit_prior_at_stop_observing is ignored  (you can edit the prior mission property by taping to marker on the map)

 	*	features
 		-	An Array of objects with the following properties